boarfish55/potatofs/README.md

   problem is that it also clogs up the workers.
 Maybe we need an separate control socket that's used by non-workers.
 Would also solve the potatoctl claim vs. fs deadlock.
-* Don't put backend get/put args on the command line, for security reasons.
-  Pass to stdin in JSON instead (one line).
-Add warning in backend cp/scp about the fact that those leak the slab names in the ps output and it's better to use something other than shell scripts.
 * Add a "rm" handler in backend scripts, though mention this will only be used by fsck, therefore is optional.
 * Add a "wide" option to top
-* Doublecheck that atime is working as intended, add a test
-* Have fsck verify the slabdb too; the db must match the actual slabs.
 * Purging also needs to cleanup the backend of unreferenced slabs?
 Or maybe just fsck.
 * Add a way for potatoctl to dump inode fields in JSON, such as to list